-OLS estimation of our model results in the benchmark estimates presented in Table 1.
 The coefficient of greatest interest to us is $\beta_1$ , the effect on inflation of a country's having a quantitative target for monetary policy of any type (whether an inflation target, a money growth target, or an exchange rate target).
-The effect is both economically and statistically significant; the existence of a de jure target is estimated to lower annual inflation by about sixteen percentage points, with a t-statistic greater than five in absolute value (and hence different from zero at all conventional significance levels).
+The effect is both economically and statistically significant; the existence of a de jure target is estimated to lower annual inflation by about fourteen percentage points, with a t-statistic greater than four in absolute value (and hence different from zero at all conventional significance levels).
 This effect is enhanced if the quantitative target is actually hit.
-A monetary target that is successfully achieved reduces inflation by another five percentage points, a result that is again highly statistically and economically significant.
+A monetary target that is successfully achieved reduces inflation by another seven percentage points, a result that is again highly statistically and economically significant, especially when mean inflation in the sample was only eleven percent.

-$^2$ It would be natural to pursue this angle through a loss function approach, though there could be problems if the monetary target is a range rather than a point.
+It would be natural to pursue this angle through a loss function approach, though there could be problems if the monetary target is a range rather than a point.

 Our basic framework is perturbed in five ways in Table 1.
 First, we drop the dummy variable for successful implementation of a quantitative monetary target.
 Second and symmetrically, we drop the dummy representing the existence of a quantitative target.
 Each of the coefficients remains economically and statistically significant if the other is set to zero.
-Next, we drop all the conditioning variables (that is, we set $\gamma_1=\gamma_2=...=\gamma_5=0$ ).
-In another column, we substitute the one-year lead of inflation for the dependent variable, since inflation may respond to policy with a lag.
-Finally, we check the robustness of our results by adding country-and time-specific factors.
+Next, we drop all the conditioning variables (that is, we set $\gamma_1 = \gamma_2 = ... = \gamma_5 = 0$ ) for the same sample.
+In another column, we substitute contemporaneous inflation for the dependent variable.
+Finally, we check the robustness of our results by adding country- and time-specific factors.
 This is an important check, since it means that the estimation relies only on within-country variation in inflation and monetary regimes over time, while taking into account (through year-specific fixed effects) all global factors such as oil prices, global inflation and so forth.

 Our findings seem robust.
 It seems that countries with transparent (quantitative) de jure monetary targets experience lower inflation, and that hitting the target lowers inflation further.
 While these findings are positive, caveats certainly exist.
-For one thing, the model fits the data poorly.
+The model fits the data poorly.
 While many of the auxiliary regressors are correctly signed (more open economies have lower inflation; tight fiscal policy lowers inflation; richer economies have lower inflation), some are not (observations with higher-than-average growth display lower inflation).
 Also, an estimate that spans a wide range of countries and years may not be particularly interesting.
 A number of technical complications also come to mind.
 Accordingly, we now engage in sensitivity analysis.